 East Cornwall · PL10

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In Kingsand, that work is shaped by the place itself — Kingsand is the AONB twin village (with Cawsand) on the Rame Peninsula opposite Plymouth, with a tight Conservation Area covering the harbour and a strong period property market, with a building stock that leans toward traditional harbour cottages and Victorian villas.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+In Kingsand, that work is shaped by the place itself — Kingsand is the AONB twin village (with Cawsand) on the Rame Peninsula opposite Plymouth, with a tight Conservation Area covering the harbour and a strong period property market, with a building stock that leans toward traditional harbour cottages and modern carefully detailed coastal homes.

 • Conservation Area